davidrusi/mombf/README.md

 ## Quick start

 The main Bayesian model selection (BMS) function is `modelSelection`.
+For information criteria consider `bestBIC`, `bestEBIC`, `bestAIC`, `bestIC`.
-Bayesian model averaging (BMA) is also available for some models, mainly linear regression and Normal mixtures.
+Bayesian model averaging (BMA) is also available for some models, mainly linear and generalized linear models.
+Local variable selection is implemented in `localnulltest` and `localnulltest_fda`.
 Details are in [`mombf`'s vignette](https://CRAN.R-project.org/package=mombf/vignettes/mombf.pdf),
 here we illustrate quickly how to get posterior model probabilities, marginal posterior inclusion probabilities, BMA point estimates and posterior